NeuroTechX/ntx_slack_archive/introductions.md

  >Hi I'm Brian, a software engineer from Nairobi, Kenya.
 I learned about NTX from the openbci forums.
 I'm looking to learn more about neuroscience through online courses and open hardware neurotech.
 Mainly so I can understand current AI techniques with varied data sources.

+6/27/2017 1:16 PM

+ **dano** :

+ >hfork: Good idea.
+I'm kind of doing the same with with AI by taking this <http://course.fast.ai/>